azadbolour/boardgame/scala-server/NOTES.md

 - Setup of static content.

-    -- The location of the web ui bundle is public/javascripts.
-To get public assets such as the bundle by using the built-in assets controller, added the following route to the routes file:
+  The basic idea is to house static assets under the top-level public directory of the project, and then in the routes file that the public directory and its descendants as needed to paths used in the URL.

+Here is how the paths are currently mapped in teh routes file:

+`
-       `GET /assets/*file controllers.Assets.versioned(path="/public", file: Asset)`
+GET     /assets/*file  controllers.Assets.versioned(path="/public", file: Asset)
+GET     /static/*file  controllers.Assets.versioned(path="/public/static", file: Asset)
+`
+So assets in the project directory public become available under URL path /assets/, and assets in the project directory public/static become available under URL path /static/.

+We then put the javascript bundle under public/static, and reference it in the index.html file by the path: /static/boardgame.bundle.js.

+Note that our index.html file is managed by the UI project, and needs to be reusable for any server project (including our current scala and haskell servers).
+The path to the bundle is standardized to /static/boardgame.bundle.js for historical reasons.

-    -- Created a script update-ui-bundle.sh to copy the ui bundle built by the we ui project over to public/javascscript.
+A script update-ui-bundle.sh is used to copy the index.html and the ui bundle built by the web ui project over to the public area of the scala project for packaging into the Play application.

-    -- Created an index view the Play way by using a main view for the surrounding html.

-       The index view has an empty div called 'root' which is where React renders its components.
-The index page just runs the bundle as a script:

-      `<script src="@routes.Assets.versioned("javascripts/boardgame.bundle.js")" type="text/javascript"></script>`

-    -- Created a trivial IndexController to get the index page.

-    -- In order to access the application from http://localhost:6587/boardgame added the following route to the routes file:

-       `GET /boardgame controllers.IndexController.index`

 - When doing development by using npm, the javascript comes from the npm server, which is by convention at localhost:3000.
 Since the javascript is comning from